 [The] focus on pattern-based reasons (and also on the pluralist approach) seems to me to be an important contribution to moral theory . . .
 Reasons, Patterns, and Cooperation offers a new theory that could be a candidate for the title of most plausible version of consequentialism.

 This beautifully concise monograph is an invaluable resource for those interested in pattern-based reasons, cooperation and pluralistic approaches in ethics.
 The book contains a range of resources for categorizing and evaluating ethical positions, and some tremendously interesting extensions of traditional thought experiments to illustrate the centrality of structural claims to ethics.
 I highly recommend it.

-I am currently finishing a second book, provisionally titled Taking Utilitarianism Seriously, in which I present a revised theory of pattern-based reasons, and discuss a range of common objections to utilitarianism.
+I have recently finished a second book, which will be published by OUP.
+In it I present a revised theory of pattern-based reasons and discuss a range of common objections to utilitarianism.
 You can see the Contents here and the abstract for each chapter here.